Ravens to sign S Earl Thomas, RB Mark Ingram

 The Baltimore Ravens announced that they've agreed to terms with former Seattle Seahawks safety Earl Thomas and former New Orleans Saints running back Mark Ingram.

-Ingram also intends to sign a three-year, $15 million deal with the Ravens, a source told Schefter and ESPN's Dianna Russini.
-Ingram was likely to leave New Orleans following reports on Tuesday that running back Latavius Murray plans to sign with the Saints.
+Ingram plans to sign a three-year, $15 million deal with the Ravens, a source told Schefter and ESPN's Dianna Russini.
+Ingram was likely to leave New Orleans following reports on Tuesday that former Minnesota Vikings running back Latavius Murray expects to sign with the Saints.

 Thomas appeared to reference his deal with a tweet Wednesday that included the money-bag emoji.
 He also tweeted a goodbye to Seattle.